Tazmania2/AI-plays-sonic/README.md

+# **BUILT BY CURSOR.AI**

 # Sonic AI - Reinforcement Learning Agent for Sonic the Hedgehog

 An AI agent that learns to play Sonic the Hedgehog using reinforcement learning, inspired by projects like [Pokemon Red Experiments](https://github.com/PWhiddy/PokemonRedExperiments).
 This implementation uses comprehensive behavioral psychology principles and is optimized for RTX 2060 + i7-9750H + 40GB RAM systems.

+## 🎯 **Primary Objective: Green Hill Zone Act 3 Completion**

+The AI is specifically trained to:
+1. **Complete Green Hill Zone Act 3** - This is the main win condition
+2. **Maximize Score** - Each episode ends at Act 3 completion, then restarts to improve scores
+3. **Track High Scores** - The system logs first completion and highlights each new high score

+### 🏆 High Score Tracking
+- **First Completion**: Special celebration when AI first reaches Green Hill Zone Act 3
+- **New High Scores**: Highlighted logs when AI beats previous best scores
+- **Progress Tracking**: Continuous monitoring of completion count and score improvements

 ## 🎮 Features